PashavanBijlert/MuSkeMo/README.md

 It is also possible to define coordinate names in the joint panel.
 After exporting from MuSkeMo, the model conversion scripts (e.g., MuSkeMo_to_OpenSim) will only add DOFs to model if they are named (e.g. hip_angle_r).
 If no coordinates are named for a joint, the joint is turne into an immobilized joint (e.g., WeldJoint in OpenSim).

-In the joint panel (under joint utilities), you can also mirror right side joints, fit geometric primitives (sphere, cylinder, ellipsoid, plane), and match the transformations of a joint to the fitted geometry.
+In the joint panel (under joint utilities), you can also fit geometric primitives (sphere, cylinder, ellipsoid, plane), and match the transformations of a joint to the fitted geometry.
 By default, MuSkeMo ensures that child objects and parent objects are not transformed with the joint.
 Instead, only the joint's position or orientation is changed, and related data (e.g., pos_in_child) are recomputed automatically.

 # **Muscle panel**

 Define path-point muscles.
 Muscle points are added to the 3D cursor location, and parented to the selected Body (so you have to define bodies first).
-To add a point, type in the muscle name, and select the target body.
+To add a point, select the muscle and the target body.
 Press shift + right mouse button to position the 3D cursor.
 Muscle points are added to the 3D cursor location.
 You can change the locations of the path points by selecting the muscle in edit mode (select the muscle and press "TAB").

 Within the muscle panel, it is also possible to create wrapping geometry (currently, only cylinders are supported), and assign these to muscles.